Septic Arthritis

 Skills

 Recognize signs and symptoms of septic arthritis.
-Perform joint aspiration under sterile technique.
+Perform joint aspiration using sterile technique.